book cover of The Strange Lives of Eleanor Teague

 There's something wrong with Haddon Hall...

 In 1876, Eleanor Teague lives in a lonely house far from the glamorous London Society she once knew.
-Confined to Haddon Hall by agoraphobia, bedevilled by nightmares of the death of her daughter, and haunted by the guilt of a terrible crime she committed, Eleanor depends on the household servants and on her husband Ezra, who is kind, patient and controlling.
+Confined to Haddon Hall by agoraphobia, bedevilled by nightmares of the death of her daughter, and haunted by the guilt of a terrible crime she committed, Eleanor depends on the household servants and on her husband Ezra, who is kind, patient… and controlling.

-But when an apparition appears at her bedside, and mysterious voices urge her to find the 'Shadow House', she’s convinced an uncanny presence dwells within the walls of Haddon Hall, and that the staff are lying to her they, in turn, fear she’s descending into madness.
+, she’s convinced an uncanny presence dwells within the walls of Haddon Hall, and that the staff are lying to her – they, in turn, fear she’s descending into madness.

 As Eleanor’s world starts to fracture, the very foundations of Haddon Hall seem to shake.
 Why is the attic room locked?
 What is the Shadow House?
 Who is the strange woman in the woods?